 Skip to main content

 Wallets are custodial stablecoin accounts.
-OMS manages the private keys, no user signing, no wallet SDKs, no blockchain interactions required from your application.
+OMS manages the private keys, with no user signing, no wallet SDKs, and no blockchain interactions required from your application.
 All operations are server-to-server API calls.
 Each wallet holds a single asset on one chain (USDC on Polygon by default).
 A wallet is the source or destination for every transaction.
 To hold more than one asset, create a wallet per asset and chain under the same customer.

 This page covers the custodial wallet resource of the Payments API.
-If your product needs users to control their own keys onchain (consumer apps, agentic flows), use OMS non-custodial wallets.
+If your product needs users to control their own keys on-chain (consumer apps, agentic flows), use OMS non-custodial wallets.
 The two models can be combined in a single product.

 Object